stolinski/zero-svelte/README.md

 </div>
 ```

-"todos" here is now reactive and will stay in sync with the persistant db and local data.
+"todos" here is now reactive and will stay in sync with the persistent db and local data.

 Mutations & queries are done with just standard Zero.